The light of the future will not be in bulbs ...

-An accidental discovery by a Vanderbilt University student, Michael Bowers, that could allow the creation of white light LEDs using crystals of a few nanometers that contain about 33 pairs of atoms.
+An accidental discovery by Vanderbilt University student Michael Bowers that could help create white light LEDs using crystals of a few nanometers that contain around 33 pairs of atoms.

-Normally when these crystals are excited with electrons or light, they produce colored light.
-Our student was very surprised to obtain a beautiful white light instead of blue using a laser.
+Normally, when these crystals are excited with electrons or light, they produce colored light.
+Our student was amazed to get a beautiful white light instead of blue using a laser.

-The advantage of this discovery is that we get 2 times more light, for a duration 50 times greater (more than 50 hours), than with a standard bulb of 000 Watts and this, without producing heat.
+The advantage of this discovery is that we obtain twice as much light, for a duration of 2 times longer (more than 50 hours), than with a standard 50 Watt bulb, without producing heat.

-Another interesting point of this invention is the ease of use of these crystals which can be inserted into a paint or other supports and activated by electrical excitation.
+Another interesting point of this invention is the ease of use of these crystals which can be inserted into paint or other media and activated by electrical excitation.